dud3/git-devbliss/README.md

     make test

-This will run all checks and generate a coverage report
+This will create a python virtual environment, run all checks and tests there and generate a coverage report

 ## Makefile hooks